dylanpieper/chatalot/README.md

 ### Parallel Processing

-**⚠️ Parallel processing is unavailable in ellmer 0.2.1 due to redacting the API from chat objects with no callback, but this issue is temporary and will be fixed in ellmer.**
+**⚠️ Parallel processing is unavailable in ellmer 0.2.1 due to redacting API keys from chat objects with no callback, but this issue is temporary and will be fixed in ellmer.**

-**✅ Parallel processing will work if you install `pak::pak("ellmer@0.2.0")`, but be aware that this version of ellmer exposes your API keys in chat objects.**
+**✅ Parallel processing will work if you install `pak::pak("ellmer@0.2.0")`, but be aware that this version of ellmer exposes API keys in chat objects.**

 ------------------------------------------------------------------------